Maiolini-M/4CT---Behavioural-biology-Leiden/Guideline/README.md

 3. Wei, J., Liu, Q., & Riebel, K. (2022).
 Generalisation of early learned tutor song preferences in female zebra finches (Taeniopygia guttata).
 Behavioural Processes, 201, 104731 https://doi.org/10.1016/j.beproc.2022.104731

 ## How does it work?
-Screenshot of the user interface can be found below (fig. 1).
+Screenshot of the user interface can be found below (Fig. 1).
 The program allows the user to play sounds from four individual speakers.
 Sound playbacks are triggered by a bird landing on a perch in front of a speaker.
 These perches have an automatic tracker that records the exact time the bird lands on the perch.
 One or multiple songs can be selected to be linked to each speaker, these will be selected locally from the laptop and displayed with the actual path in the program.
 Once the bird lands on the perch, the song or songs associated with it will be played consecutively.

 **Species**: Select which species you are working with.
 This changes nothing about the settings or functionality of the program.
 The species name will appear in the final csv file.